-As in the previous due process proceeding involving these parties, the District is not seeking to defend the appropriateness of the residential placement first offered in September 2021.
+The District is not seeking to defend the appropriateness of the residential placement in this matter.
 Rather, the residential placement was purely a function of compliance with State regulations.
 The residential placement has the capacity to implement Student's IEP, and is approved to provide special education and related services.
 Therefore, the District offered the placement.